vbookshelf/RAG-Experiments/Exp_19-PaperRAG-PHP/README.md

-## Exp_19 - Create a PHP RAG to search papers in the ArXiv dataset
+## Exp_19 - paperRAG-PHP: Create a PHP RAG to search papers in the ArXiv dataset

 ### Objective
 - Build a ully fuctiobnal RAG app in PHP.